theNewDynamic/thenewdynamic.com/content/en/article/toward-headless-cms-with-hugo-2.md

 ## Step 1 && Step 2

-Running both builds locally can be okay, but we need to make sure this will be viable in the cloud, when our site is built by a CI.
+Running both builds locally can be okay, but we need to make sure this will be viable in the cloud, when our site is deployed and hosted.

 As we covered lengthily we need to run it from the `prebuild` directory first and then the main one.